 Topics: The principle is "first come, first served."
-Please email TA the name of the CEO/TMT of your final presentation as soon as you could and copy the email to the Professor.
+Please email TA the name of the board or director of your final presentation as soon as you could and copy the email to the Professor.

 Contents: Your group presentation should include the following parts: